 The decode_*_2_nc decoders perform the ‘full’ decoding of the input data (decoding of the transmitted float messages, processing of derived parameters, application of Argo rules).
 The decoded data are stored in NetCDF files compliant with the Argo V3.1 format.

-If the decoder crashes while decoding Iridium data, you should use the tool clean_spool_and_buff before the next decoding session of the same float (see Annex B for details).
+If the decoder crashes while decoding Iridium data with physical buffers, you should use the tool clean_spool_and_buff before the next decoding session of the same float (see Annex B for details).

 Decoder input and output files